 Graduate Degree Comprehensive Examination

 Every candidate for an M.Ed. in Counseling or M.S. in Counseling Psychology must apply for and pass a comprehensive examination.
 The examination is taken in the final semester of graduate coursework listed on the student's degree plan, including all internship and practicum courses.
 The Counselor Preparation Comprehensive Exam (CPCE) test is given at the Stephenville campus and the cost is $50.00.
-The test consists of 160 question and students have 4 hours for completion.
+The test consists of 160 questions and students have 4 hours for completion.